 No Downshift in Acceleration & Upshift During Braking

 Suppose when you approach a red signal and the light turns green before you have enough time to stop.
-To maintain the flow of traffic, you will need to accelerate, but it might take some time before the vehicle shifts into gear because both of your clutches might be disengaged if you slowed down enough.
+To maintain the flow of traffic, you will need to accelerate, but it might take some time before the vehicle shifts into gear because both of your clutches might be disengaged if you slow down enough.

 Related: Automatic vs Manual vs CVT: Different Transmission Types Explained

 If you apply the brake before shifting up, you will experience a delay in shifting.
 This delay is a result of the vehicle pre-selecting a lower gear based on the usage of the brake.
 Since the correct gear was not pre-selected, it will take some time for the vehicle to select the correct gear.
-When doing so, the engine and transmission run at slightly different speeds which result in a little slip between the clutch and the flywheel shortening its life span.
+When doing so, the engine and transmission run at slightly different speeds which results in a little slip between the clutch and the flywheel shortening its life span.

 Improper launching

-Launching a car fast is a thrill in its own.
+Launching a car fast is a thrill on its own.
 To do so, people often hold the accelerator and brake pedals at the same time for too long.
 By doing so, the heat and tension generated will transfer to the clutch and cause damage.
 Some performance vehicles have systems in place (launch control) to prevent damage from launching your vehicle the wrong way.
 As the speed of the engine increases, the vehicle will disengage the transmission if you are not moving forward.
-However, in a normal passenger car with DCT that is not equipped with launch control system, you will certainly not want to take the risk.
+However, in a normal passenger car with DCT that is not equipped with the launch control system, you will certainly not want to take the risk.

 Act Wisely in Start/ Stop Traffic

 Traffic jams are always frustrating but thanks to automatic transmissions you don’t have to feel the pain of engaging and disengaging the clutch manually.
-DCT does provide you that sort of comfort but you still need to be aware that slowly inching forward in a dual clutch vehicle is not a good idea.
-By having your foot on the brake and slowly creeping forward, your first gear clutch is not fully engaged, which means there is more wear on the transmission.
+DCT does provide you that sort of comfort but you still need to be aware that slowly inching forward in a dual-clutch vehicle is not a good idea.
+By having your foot on the brake and slowly creeping forward, your first-gear clutch is not fully engaged, which means there is more wear on the transmission.

 Although the clutch is designed to handle such driving behavior, pros suggest that avoiding this type of driving as much as possible will prolong the longevity of the DCT gearbox.
 For better results, you will want to wait for a larger gap in traffic before you take your foot off the brake to move forward.
 Only moving when you have sufficient room will allow your vehicle to switch to first gear, lessening the stress on the engine.